Satishp132/Foundation-of-Data-Science/README.md

 ## Foundation-of-Data-Science
+This repository contains a collection of programs that demonstrate the fundamental concepts of Data Science using Python libraries such as Pandas, NumPy, and Matplotlib.
+These programs are aimed at helping beginners and intermediate learners understand data manipulation, analysis, and visualization techniques.

 ### Technologies
 The following technologies and Python libraries are used in this repository:
 Pandas (for data manipulation and analysis)
 NumPy (for numerical computations)
 Matplotlib (for data visualization)